Rahul-Raviprasad/Chitra/base_story.md

 But Arjuna’s enticing gaze and his praises for her beauty haunt Chitra to make her forget her past life

 and her former existence.

+Checkpoint: 1)Chitra chooses to stay with Arjuna that night, 2) Chitra fleds off to her Palace to turn

+back the spell, 3)Chitra tells him about her true self.

-Lost to their passion and their hearts desires they spend a night together of
+Lost to their passion and their hearts desires they spend a night together of unequalled ecstasy (Lost to

-unequalled ecstasy (Lost to their passion, they gratified their hearts desires in an ecstatic union of life).
+their passion, they gratified their hearts desires in an ecstatic union of life).

 The next day, Chitra admits to Madana and Vasanta, to escape away from Arjuna realizing that its an